161138651/Spanish-101/index.md

 <h2>Purpose of the Website</h2>
 <p> This website is an easy language learning website for Spanish.
 It is intented for young adults with no previous knowlegde of Spanish.
-The essay will start from a very basic level of grammar to get to creating sentences with verbs and nouns.
+The website will start from a very basic level of grammar to get to creating sentences with verbs and nouns.
 Below there is a list of all the pages and what they contain. </p>

 <hr>